Online Hazmat Training For Shipping Hazardous Materials

-Hazmat training must be updated every three years, or in the event that the Department of Transportation issues new or revised rules related to the duties of a hazmat employee.
-Minimum penalties for training-related violations are about $500 per day.
-Civil penalties for hazmat shipping violations can reach over $80,000 per day.
+U.S. DOT requires hazmat training be updated every three years, or in the event that the Department of Transportation issues new or revised rules related to the duties of a hazmat employee.
+IATA requires training be updated every two years.

 Which courses are necessary?